ibleaman/JPPC/concerts.md

 # Upcoming Concerts

 _____
-~ SAVE THE DATE FOR OUR SPRING 2020 GALA, ON THE THEME OF THE STAGES OF LIFE ~
+~ SAVE THE DATE FOR OUR SPRING 2020 GALA CONCERT, ON THE THEME OF THE STAGES OF LIFE ~

 ### From Babies to Bubbies: